go-goyave/goyave.dev/src/getting-started/installation.md

 ---
 title: "Installation"
 description: "This guide will walk you through the installation process.
-You can either bootstrap your project using the Goyave template project as explained below, or manually set it up."
+You can either bootstrap your project using the Goyave template project, or manually set it up."
 ---

 # Installation